 The City of Lancaster submitted a joint 2016 - 2020 Consolidated Plan with the County of Lancaster as the City and County are part of a consortium of the HOME Investment Partnership Program.
-Please view the County's 2019 Annual Action Plan for a comprehensive understanding of how the Lancaster community is addressing the identified Impediments to Fair Housing (2013).
+Please view the County's 2020 Annual Action Plan for a comprehensive understanding of how the Lancaster community is addressing the identified Impediments to Fair Housing (2013).

+Analysis of Impediments to Fair Housing (2014 - 2020)

-The Fair Housing Program
+In 2020, The Fair Housing Program and the Street Improvement Program will be tasked with addressing the following impediments:

-In 2018, The Fair Housing Program was tasked with addressing the following impediments in the following ways: Impediment A: With an increasing number of people in the County, there is more demand for an ongoing education program for fair housing requirements.
-This impediment will be addressed by conducting the following: - 4 Fair Housing trainings in partnership with PHFA and other agencies - 1 Civil Rights in Housing Event - Provided technical assistance (individuals duplicated per case/topic area) - Distribution of the Tenant/Landlord Rights and Responsibilities Manual in print and electronically in 7 different languages Impediment D: Persons with disabilities are limited in where they go due to architectural barriers in the community and in private home construction like curbs, sidewalk, steps, narrow door openings, etc. - Worked with local disability organizations to explore creation of housing opportunities that will increase housing choice for this community.
-Facilitated the accessible housing units with Lancaster County by 71%.
-Performed 1 Disability Rights in Housing event Impediment F: Lancaster County and the City of Lancaster are racially and ethnically concentrated/segregated. & Impediment I: People with limited English proficiency may have barriers to fair housing - Worked with local immigrant and resettlement organizations to address ensure that fair housing rights are understood and accommodated for these populations. b.
-Distribution of the Tenant/Landlord Rights and Responsibilities Manual in print and electronically in multiple languages, including Spanish
+Impediment A: With an increasing number of people in the County, there is more demand for an ongoing education program for fair housing requirements.
+This impediment will be addressed by conducting the following:

+- Fair Housing trainings in partnership with PHFA and other agencies - Civil Rights in Housing Event - Provided technical assistance (individuals duplicated per case/topic area) - Distribution of the Tenant/Landlord Rights and Responsibilities Manual in print and electronically in 7 different languages.

+Impediment D: Persons with disabilities are limited in where they go due to architectural barriers in the community and in private home construction like curbs, sidewalk, steps, narrow door openings, etc. This impediment will be addressed by conducting the following:

+- Work with local disability organizations to explore creation of housing opportunities that will increase housing choice for this community. - All public facilities will be ADA accessible. - Street Improvement program will install ADA approved curbs across the city.

+Impediment I: People with limited English proficiency may have barriers to fair housing.

+- Work with local immigrant and resettlement organizations to address and ensure that fair housing rights are understood and accommodated for language barriered populations. - Distribution of the Tenant/Landlord Rights and Responsibilities Manual in print and electronically in multiple languages, including Spanish - Implement the Lancaster City Language Access Plan.